geospiza-fortis/manga-recsys/app/src/routes/tag-rules/+page.md

 ### support

-Support is an indicator of frequency of a set of tags.
+Support is how often an itemset of tags is present in the dataset.

 $$
 supp(X) = \frac{|(i, t) \in T: X \subseteq t|}{|T|}